 5. Fort Fred Steele State Historic Site

-Then: Fort Steele was new inally established in the late 1860s to protect workers constructing the Transcontinental Railroad from Indian attacks.
+Fort Steele was initially established in the late 1860s to protect workers constructing the Transcontinental Railroad in areas prone to conflicts with Indigenous communities.
 When the rail work was complete, cattlemen, sheepherders, loggers and merchants moved in to settle the territory.

 7. Wagon Box Fight State Historic Site

-Then: An unlikely outcome is what makes Wagon Box one of the most famous battles of Wyoming’s Indian conflicts.
-When a band of 1,000 Sioux attacked 32 soldiers and woodcutters along the Bozeman Trail near Buffalo, the besieged took cover inside a makeshift stockade of ordinary wagon boxes.
+An unlikely outcome makes Wagon Box one of the most unique Wyoming landmarks, noting a well-known conflict during the state’s interactions with Indigenous tribes.
+When 1,000 Sioux attacked 32 soldiers and woodcutters along the Bozeman Trail near Buffalo, the besieged took cover inside a makeshift fence made of ordinary wagon boxes.
 Thanks to the soldiers’ new rapid-fire breechloading rifles, they managed to hold off the attack for six hours with only three fatalities.

-Now: A monument is one of the only reminders of the battle, but several plaques tell the story of this amazing fight from both sides’ perspectives.
+A monument is one of the only remnants of the battle, but several plaques tell the story of this amazing fight from both perspectives.